saurxbh/product-store/README.md

 ## Execution

-- Homepage is displayed when '/' endpoint is hit.
+- Homepage is displayed and all the products in the database are fetched when '/' endpoint is hit.
 You can also toggle themes.

   ![image](images/home.png)
   ![image](images/toggle-theme.png)